What you will learn:

 5. Select OneDrive and click "OK" to exit.

 6. Now it’s time to set scheduled sync options by clicking Schedule.
-Then, you will see several options, select daily/weekly/monthly or event triggers per your needs.
+Then, you will see several options, select daily/weekly/monthly or event triggers and USB plug in per your needs.

 7. Click Start Sync to sync folders to OneDrive.
 Then, it will automatically start this software at the set time and sync files.